Home /

 1. Fetch `/.well-known/agent.json`, then fall back to `/.well-known/agent`.

-2. Use `spec.markdown.pagePattern` or `spec.markdown.acceptHeader` to read relevant docs pages as markdown.
+3. Use `spec.markdown.pagePattern`, `spec.markdown.acceptHeader`, or `spec.markdown.signatureAgentHeader` to read relevant docs pages as markdown.

-4. Use `spec.mcp.endpoint` and tools when MCP is enabled and your environment supports MCP.
+7. Use `spec.mcp.wellKnownEndpoint` or `spec.mcp.publicEndpoint` when available, otherwise `spec.mcp.endpoint`, when MCP is enabled and your environment supports MCP.

-5. If feedback is enabled, fetch `spec.feedback.schema` before submitting to `spec.feedback.submit`.
+8. If `spec.feedback.enabled` is true, fetch `spec.feedback.schema` before submitting to `spec.feedback.submit`.

-Do not scrape the HTML page when markdown, search, MCP, or `llms.txt` routes are available in the
+Do not scrape the HTML page when markdown, search, sitemap, robots, MCP, or `llms.txt` routes are

 </Agent>

 This works well on /docs because many agents start there first.
-The instruction stays hidden from the human UI, but it appears when an agent reads /docs.md, requests /docs with Accept: text/markdown, or reads the page through MCP.
+The instruction stays hidden from the human UI, but it appears when an agent reads /docs.md, requests /docs with Accept: text/markdown or Signature-Agent, or reads the page through MCP.

 Use agent.md For A Full Override